 Before his confirmation as U.S. Attorney, Mr. Franklin, for a long time, has worked as a federal prosecutor.
 After confirmation by U.S. Senate, Franklin was sworn in by W. Keith Watkins, who was the Chief U.S. District Judge.

 Mr. Franklin stated that He has worked with the U.S. Attorney’s Office for about 26 years, and therefore, he is fully aware of the work of this Office has done for the Middle District of Alabama.
-He further added that he is honoured to serve as U.S. Attorney now.
+He further added that he is honored to serve as U.S. Attorney now.
 He assured the citizens of the Middle District that he would improve the work that the Office is doing to control crime and maintain justice and peace in the Middle District of Alabama.

 Initially, in 1987, Louis Franklin started his career at the Legal Services Corporation of Alabama as a staff attorney.
 In 1990, he started serving as an assistant U.S. Attorney for the Middle District of Alabama.
 Afterward, he became an associate and started practicing at Sirote and Permutt in 1996, where he defended both private and public organizations in Federal and State civil litigation.
 Mr. Franklin returned to the U.S. Attorney’s Office in 1998.
 For almost 16 years, Franklin performed his duties as Criminal Chief.

 As United States Attorney, He is professed to be the high-level federal law enforcement official in Montgomery, Dothan, and Auburn.
 It is to note here that the U.S. Attorney’s Office prosecutes federal crimes in the Middle District of Alabama, such as crimes related to public corruption, firearms, terrorism, narcotics, and child exploitation.
 Furthermore, the Attorney’s Office is also responsible for defending the U.S. in civil cases as well as for collecting debts that are owed to the U.S.

 Role in the Community